sobanieca/AutoRouting/README.md

 Remarks
 -------
-AutoRouting is not currently working with Areas.
-If you need it to work with it feel free to "git clone" and contribute.
+* AutoRouting is not currently working with Areas.
+If you need it feel free to "git clone" and contribute.
+* If you have already defined more sophisticated routes (like the ones containing constraints etc.) they will still work, since AutoRouting is being fired AFTER the Application_Start() event, therefore it will not override already defined routes.